abeyuya/memory-bank-loader-mcp/memory-bank/activeContext.md

 -   Added Vitest as a dev dependency and configured `npm test`.
 -   Updated source code comments to English.
 -   Committed the implementation and subsequent refinements to Git.
+-   Created `README.md` based on project structure and functionality.
+-   Refined `README.md` content based on user feedback and external examples.
+-   Updated the `load-memory-bank` tool description in `src/index.ts` for clarity.
+-   Updated `.gitignore` to exclude the `build/` directory and removed tracked build files from the index.
+-   Committed README creation/updates and related changes to Git.

 ## Next Steps

--   Populate the remaining Memory Bank core file (`progress.md`).
+-   Update `progress.md` to reflect the completion of README and Memory Bank initialization/update.
--   Review the populated Memory Bank files for accuracy and completeness.
+-   Review the updated Memory Bank files for accuracy and completeness.
 -   Consider any further development or refinement of the `load-memory-bank` tool or the project itself.

 ## Active Decisions & Considerations